Probation Violations And Bench Warrant Issues Representation

 If you are accused of a probation violation, a revocation hearing will be ordered by the court where the judge will determine whether your probation should be revoked and if you should be sent back to jail or your sentence be modified.
 Our criminal defense lawyers can represent you at this hearing, and we will help the court understand the circumstances that led to your probation violation.
 We will also negotiate that no further penalties be imposed, and we will help you formulate a legal strategy to present to the court to address how to deal with your future.

 Probation violations and bench warrants are serious matters that need proactive, corrective action.
-Contact Claridge Law Firm today if you need criminal defense representation that will help you evaluate all of your options and will aggressively pursue your case and your freedom.
+Contact Claridge Law Firm LLC today here or call 706-860-4500 if you need criminal defense representation that will help you evaluate all of your options and will aggressively pursue your case and your freedom.